build-trust/ockam-website/README.md

 ## Generating and managing MD files

 ### Folder structure and urls
 Under `src/content` folder are stored all files related to generating html from md files.
-There is staticly one folder define in repository - `blog`, which stores files related to blog posts.

 However, the CI pipeline process mount under this directory, others repository defined in `dependencies_repos.csv`.
 So according to this  file specification ( please check  [Depended repositories](#depended-repositories) ) for entry like: